 Shooting telephoto is virtually ubiquitous for certain kinds of shooting, namely sports and wildlife, but there are plenty of other practical and aesthetic reasons to own a telephoto lens.
 If you’re interested in portraits, check out our top 10 best Nikon portrait lenses.

 Regardless of your preferences, there is a Nikon-compatible lens that should fit your needs.
-Here are the top 10 best telephoto lenses for Nikon cameras.
+Here are 10 of the best Nikon telephoto lens for Nikon cameras.

 1. Nikkor 70-200 f2.8 VR